-NOTE: To create, edit, and delete public filters, the user requires the Option to define, modify, and delete public filters. program function.
-(Common\PublicFilterDefine).
+NOTE: To create, edit, and delete public filters, users require the Common PublicFilterDefine program function.

 To delete a filter in the Manager

 - 1. In the Manager, select the filter in the My One Identity Manager > Filters category. - 2.
 Select the Remove filter context menu item.